alexwoolford/domain_status_graph/docs/money_queries.md

 ---

-## Queries That DON'T Work (Documented Limitations)

-These queries are often requested but won't return meaningful results:

-### ❌ Apple supply chain
-Apple doesn't disclose specific supplier/customer company names in its 10-K in a way that our entity resolution can match.

-### ❌ Kubernetes/Docker adoption
-Technology data is **web-only** (from HTTP fingerprinting).
-Backend infrastructure isn't visible.

-### ❌ Market cap/revenue filtering
-Only ~18% of companies have financial data populated.
-Use description similarity instead.

-### ❌ Sector-based filtering
+## Data Coverage Notes

+Understanding these limitations helps write effective queries:

+### Technology Data (Web-Only)
+Technology detection is based on **HTTP fingerprinting** of company domains.
+This captures:
+- ✅ JavaScript frameworks (React, Angular, Vue)
+- ✅ CMS platforms (WordPress, Drupal)
+- ✅ Analytics (Google Analytics, Adobe)
+- ✅ CDN providers (Cloudflare, Akamai)
+- ❌ **NOT** backend infrastructure (Kubernetes, Docker, databases)

+### Financial Data (~18% Coverage)
+`sector`, `industry`, `market_cap`, `revenue` come from Yahoo Finance, which only covers actively traded stocks. ~82% of SEC filers are:
+- Small/micro-cap companies not tracked by Yahoo
+- Inactive or shell companies
+- Trusts, SPVs, and special entities

-~82% of companies have NULL sector/industry.
-Use `SIMILAR_INDUSTRY` relationships instead of filtering by sector property.
+**Workaround**: Use `SIMILAR_INDUSTRY` relationships instead of filtering by sector property.

+### Supply Chain Relationships
+`HAS_SUPPLIER`, `HAS_CUSTOMER`, `HAS_PARTNER` are extracted from 10-K text where companies explicitly name business partners.
+Large companies like Apple often use generic language ("key suppliers") rather than naming specific companies.

-### ❌ Technology adoption prediction for big tech
+### Technology Predictions
-`LIKELY_TO_ADOPT` predictions only exist for smaller domains.
-Large companies already use many technologies, so predictions aren't computed.
+`LIKELY_TO_ADOPT` predictions only exist for domains with limited technology stacks.
+Large tech companies already use many technologies, so predictions aren't computed for them.

 ---